Moosyu/VSCode-SFML-Template/README.md

 [Video](https://www.youtube.com/watch?v=VCgRzknFoeM)

-Now use the command mingw32-make in terminal or if you have setup the keybind use F9
+Now use the command mingw32-make in terminal or if you have setup the keybind use F9 to build the main.exe inside the build folder and then just run it!

 Ask me anything on discord: meme companies#0440